Asymptotics of coefficients of multivariate generating functions: improvements for multiple points: Proving Theorem

 \section{Proving Theorem~\ref{asymptotics}}

 To prove Theorem~\ref{asymptotics} we follow an approach similar to that of \cite{PeWi2002,PeWi2004,RaWi2008a}.
-However, in contrast to those articles, here we first assume $H$ has no repeated factors and then show in Section~\ref{sec:asymptotics} how to reduce to this case via a cohomological trick.
-We take the following steps. \begin{description} \item[Step 1] Use Cauchy's integral formula to express $c^{n\alpha} F_{n\alpha}$ as a $d$-variate integral over a contour $C$ in $\Omega$. \item[Step 2] Expand the contour $C$ across $c_d$ and use Cauchy's residue theorem to express the innermost integral as a residue. \item[Step 3] Rewrite the residue as an $r$-variate integral over the simplex $\Delta$. \item[Step 4] Rewrite the resulting integral as a Fourier-Laplace integral. \item[Step 5] Approximate the integral asymptotically. \end{description}
+However, in contrast to those articles, here we first assume that $H$ has the relatively simple local factorization $H = H_1 \cdots H_n$ with $n \le d$ and then show in Section~\ref{sec:asymptotics} how to reduce to this case.
+We take the following steps. \begin{description} \item[Step 1] Use Cauchy's integral formula to express $p^{r\alpha} F_{r\alpha}$ as a $d$-variate integral over a contour $C$ in $\Omega$. \item[Step 2] Expand the contour $C$ across $p_d$ and use Cauchy's residue theorem to express the innermost integral as a residue. \item[Step 3] Rewrite the residue as an $n$-variate integral over the simplex $\Delta$. \item[Step 4] Rewrite the resulting integral as a Fourier-Laplace integral. \item[Step 5] Approximate the integral asymptotically. \end{description}

 Starting at step 1, we use Cauchy's integral formula to write